RichardLee0211/test/testCpp/testADVobfuscator/README.md

 certain type of formal grammar: a set of production rules that describe all possible strings in a given formal language.
 Production rules are simple replacements.

-in the macro, use code in MataFSM.h
+in the macro, use code in MetaFSM.h

 # learning Finite State Machine for ObfuscatedCalls
 from https://www.boost.org/doc/libs/1_67_0/libs/msm/doc/HTML/pr01.html